ParubokMotorniy/opengl-mischiefs/README.md

 ### opengl-mischiefs engine

-   This engine has been developed in the scope of "Introduction to Realtime Computer Graphics" university course.
-I believe my changelogs for individual homeworks are quite detailed, so I refer a reader to them to learn what this "engine" is capable of.
+I believe my changelogs are quite detailed, so I refer a reader to them to learn what this "engine-sandbox" is capable of.
-   As my final project I've also added support for rendering of volumetirc fog.
+The engine also supports rendering of volumetirc fog.
 In particular, the defined volumes of fog are raymarched in a compute shader, while taking into account the influence of light.

 ## DEMO